p-martinho/Enumeration/README.md

 E.g. if you save the record using an `EnumerationDynamic` with value `"Email"`, and then query the database using another instance of `EnumerationDynamic` with value `"EMAIL"`, it is possible you get no results, depending on the database.
 > For example, __MS SQL Server__ is, by default, case-insensitive, so you would get the result.

-# Json.NET Support
+# Newtonsoft Json.NET Support

-Using [Json.NET](https://www.newtonsoft.com), if you need to serialize/deserialize objects that contain properties of type `Enumeration`, without any converters, the enumeration property would act like a regular object.
+Using [Newtonsoft Json.NET](https://www.newtonsoft.com), if you need to serialize/deserialize objects that contain properties of type `Enumeration`, without any converters, the enumeration property would act like a regular object.

 For example, using this model: